KarelVux/owm-api-automated-testing/tests.md

 13. ForecastModeler should not return current date in forecast list
 14. ForecastModeler should return 3 day weather prediction
 15. ForecastModeler should contain average values for temperature, humidity and pressure
+16. Mocked WeatherReport should contain forecast data with initialized fields